nika-sandler/TIFF-The-World-of-Hedonia/README.md

 In this series, I depict different types of pleasures and the states associated with them.
 I create still lifes and environments from objects and substances that are associated with something pleasant and seductive, and sometimes creepy.
 The doll appears to be my alter-ego, living a New Year's experiment.
 ## Contents
 This repository includes:
-- An archive of images from *The World of Hedonia* series
+- An archive of TIFF images from *The World of Hedonia* series
 - Accompanying project materials
 - License information
 ## DOI and Archiving